IBM/operand-deployment-lifecycle-manager/docs/install/install-with-kind.md

 The `operators` list defines the operator lifecycle management information for each operator.
 Taking the jenkins as an example:
-- `name` is the name of the operator, which should be the same as the services name in the `MetaOperatorConfig` and `OperandRequest`.
+- `name` is the name of the operator, which should be the same as the services name in the `OperandConfig` and `OperandRequest`.
 - `namespace` is the namespace the operator will be deployed in.
 - `channel` is the name of a tracked channel.
 - `packageName` is the name of the package in `CatalogSource` will be deployed.